-- a) One Sonair F+ unit (from Titon or similar) in the front sitting room, installed to the front external wall - b) Temporary internal secondary glazing to one (1) window (Chapter 6, Figure 4) Existing security grilles will be retained. - 4.4.2 Specialist contractors will provide Method Statements prior to installation. - 4.4.3 A 106mm dia. hole will be core drilled through the existing external brick wall to allow a ventilation fan to be installed within the room.
+- a) One Sonair F+ unit (from Titon or similar) in the front sitting room, installed to the front external wall (Chapter 6, Figure 4); - b) Temporary internal secondary glazing to one (1) window (Chapter 6, Figure 4). - 4.4.2 Specialist contractors will provide Method Statements prior to installation. - 4.4.3 A 106mm dia. hole will be core drilled through the existing external brick wall to allow a ventilation fan to be installed within the room.
 Cut lines will be confined to bedding joints where possible to minimise impact to the fabric of the wall and to facilitate re-insertion of bricks after the unit is removed. - 4.4.4 As few bricks as possible will be carefully removed from the wall to allow insertion of a plain metal grille, behind which the duct from the fan unit will be concealed.
-The internal fan unit will be located just above floor level within the front facing sitting room. - 4.4.5 On removal of the fan unit, the opening will be repaired using reclaimed London stock brick to match the existing and rendered to match the surrounding existing stucco finish. - 4.4.6 The works will be contained to an area right of the window at basement (when facing the building from the street), set above internal floor level.
-Refer to following elevation drawings for indicative location of the mechanical input ventilation fan: - WPI Po66 NI-28BaseMT-EX-EL-01
+The internal fan unit will be located just above floor level within the front facing living room at first floor. - 4.4.5 On removal of the fan unit, the opening will be repaired using reclaimed London stock brick to match the existing and rendered to match the surrounding existing stucco finish. - 4.4.6 Refer to following elevation drawings for indicative location of the mechanical input ventilation fan: - WPI Po66 NI-55B MT-EX-EL-01